NeoGranular/lanyon/_posts/2016-06-19-martial-god-chapter-01-04.md

 Cultivating at a high speed was obviously a good thing, however, if this good thing caused him to go astray and become a Demonic cultivator, then he would rather not have it.

-After circulating his Internal Energy few times, he was convinced that there wasn't any possibility of his body burst and dying.
+After circulating his Internal Energy few times, he was convinced that there wasn't any possibility of his body bursting out and him dying.

 As he opened his eyes and looked at the Ripple technique's secret book lying on the table, a daring thought shot through his mind like a lightning bolt: